bbauska/UC-Davis-JS-Basics/readme.md

   alt="Example, getElementById();" />
 </p>

-One of the document methods you\'ll use most frequently and is a good one to learn first is **getElementById**. **getElementById** is a document method or a function that belongs to the document object.
+One of the document methods you&apos;ll use most frequently and is a good one to learn first is **getElementById**. **getElementById** is a document method or a function that belongs to the document object.
-Remember that\'s how we define methods.
+Remember that&apos;s how we define methods.
 What we can use with **getElementById**, is we can pass in a particular ID, and then we can do things to that element, that will go into our document, into our DOM or Document Object Model and find that particular element and do